 In this paper, we consider the phase retrieval from phaseless total-field data in biharmonic scattering problems.
 The main contribution of our work consists of the following two aspects.
 Firstly, it is proved that the phased biharmonic wave (both the Helmholtz and modified Helmholtz wave components) can be uniquely determined by the modulus of the total field within a nonempty domain.
-Secondly, explicit multipoint formulas for the phased far-field patterns of both the Helmholtz and modified Helmholtz wave components are derived from the modulus of the total field.
-As a direct corollary, the uniqueness in the inverse biharmonic scattering problem with phaseless total field is established.
-We should mention that our phase retrieval formulas for the Helmholtz part of the biharmonic wave are a trivial extension of the formulas for the case of acoustic scattering presented in \cite{novikov2025,N15,N16,NV20,NV22}.
-However, the phase retrieval formulas for the modified Helmholtz part of the biharmonic wave are nontrivial and are newly derived in this paper.
-Moreover, the corresponding uniqueness result is different from those in \cite{p24,wu2024}.
-In our uniqueness result, the boundary condition of the unknown obstacle can be uniquely determined provided that the unknown boundary condition is any of the six boundary conditions mentioned in Section \ref{s2}.
-It should be remarked that in this paper, the multipoint formula for the phased far field pattern from phaseless total field in two dimensions improves the existing result in \cite{NV22}.
+As a direct corollary, the uniqueness for the inverse biharmonic scattering problem is established from phaseless total-field data.
+It is worth noting that the uniqueness result differs from that reported in \cite{p24,wu2024}, we derive the uniqueness result for the case of an unknown boundary condition, and further prove that the boundary condition can be uniquely determined if it belongs to any of the six boundary conditions specified in Section \ref{s2}.
+Secondly, motivated by \cite{novikov2025,N15,NV20,NV22}, explicit multipoint formulas for the phased far-field patterns of both the Helmholtz and modified Helmholtz wave components are derived from the modulus of the total field at some points.
+We should mention that our phase retrieval formulas for the Helmholtz part of the biharmonic wave are a trivial extension of the formulas for the case of acoustic scattering presented in \cite{novikov2025,N15,NV20,NV22}.
+However, the phase retrieval formulas for the modified Helmholtz part of the biharmonic wave are nontrivial and are newly derived in this paper since its phase retrieval is influenced by the Helmholtz part.
+Besides, the multipoint formula for the phased far-field pattern from phaseless total-field data in two dimensions refines the existing results in \cite{NV22}.